 Abrasive blasting uses pressurized air to shoot tiny pieces of material (media) out of a nozzle to strip off the surface.
 It's kind of like pressure washing, only at lower pressures and with projectiles that are a lot more abrasive than water.
 Keep your car intact.
 We use abrasive blasting media that is less aggressive than sand or glass bead, and it is much easier on sensitive parts like carburetors and aluminum castings.
 While easier on softer materials, we also have to be mindful of removing heavy rust.
 Calcium carbonate, non-silica sand or crushed glass are traditionally the preferred blasting media for oxidized steel and iron.
 Alternative media, such as limestone, is great for removing scale, grime, chemical stains like fuel, carbon, paint, and unfortunate coatings.
 We leave your car or truck smooth and ready for painting.
 Safe on glass as well as moving and non-moving parts.

 The amount of time to remove paint from a vehicle varies due to different types of paint, number of layers, type of primer and amount of body filler.
 The quality, type and thickness of the sheet metal also effects the time.

-Abrasive blasting can be used to strip paint from old bike frames and metal lawn furniture, even removing calcium deposits.
-You can check out our FAQ for more information about What is abrasive blasting? or What is Soda Blasting and Why Should I Do It?
+Abrasive blasting can be used to strip paint from old bike frames and metal lawn furniture, it even removes calcium deposits.
+See our FAQ for more information about What is abrasive blasting?